-As of right now Snapchat has chosen not to integrate ads within Snap Map, but one can definitely see the endless possibilities especially in the mind of location based marketers For example, from a brand-related a retailer could run a sale and target Snap Map Story viewers because those people will be looking for something to do in the city.
-The same would go for a brand or company hosting event in city.
+As of right now Snapchat has chosen not to integrate ads within Snap Map, but one can definitely see the endless possibilities especially in the mind of location-based marketers For example, from a brand-related a retailer could run a sale and target Snap Map Story viewers because those people will be looking for something to do in the city.
+The same would go for a brand or company hosting an event in the city.

-Another way this integration could work is to run location targeted against location related stories, so one would be able to see local ads for a business depending on what city or state they are in.
-Same can be said for a more national approach, like showing ads for a Chicago based business in Charlotte as we already see in Snapchat Stories & Discovery Channels.
+Another way this integration could work is to run location-targeted against location related stories, so one would be able to see local ads for a business depending on what city or state they are in.
+The same can be said for a more national approach, like showing ads for a Chicago based business in Charlotte as we already see in Snapchat Stories & Discovery Channels.

 While advertisers are limited to the types of ads that they can buy, they can target those ads using any of Snapchat’s targeting options, including:

-Much like Facebook, these targeting methods will allow and advertiser to get very granular with demographic they would like to market to.
+Much like Facebook, these targeting methods will allow an advertiser to get very granular with demographic they would like to market to.

 Advertisers using Snapchat Ad Manager will also be able to track their campaigns through a new section for advertisers within the existing app.
 The Snapchat Mobile Dashboard, functions similarly to Facebook’s Ads Manager app, except, brands don’t have to download and use a separate app to check up on their campaigns.
 Everything is monitored through the Snapchat app to increase the user experience.

 Within the Mobile Dashboard advertisers can: